Top Traditional Clothing Around the World

 Continue reading: Traditional Clothing Around the World: Discover Popular Clothes

 In the Americas, traditional clothing is as diverse as the people who inhabit the continent.
+The Traditional Clothing in the Americas reflects indigenous heritage and craftsmanship.
 From the colorful huipils of Mexico to the intricate weaving of the Andes, traditional attire in the Americas reflects indigenous heritage and craftsmanship.
 In the United States, Native American regalia reflects spiritual significance, while the poncho remains a symbol of cultural identity throughout Latin America.

 More Traditional Clothing from North America: